openshift-kni/baremetal-deploy/README.md

 - [Performance](features/performance/).
 Performance-related features like Hugepages, real-time kernel, CPU Manager and Topology Manager.
 - [Bonding](features/bonding/).
 A helper script to create bonding devices with ignition and/or NMstate.
 - [DPDK](features/dpdk/).
 Example workload that uses DPDK libraries for packet processing.
 - [Kubernetes NMstate](features/kubernetes-nmstate/).
 Node-networking configuration driven by Kubernetes and executed by NMstate.
+- [Kubernetes NMstate day1](features/kubernetes-nmstate/day1/).
+Node-networking configuration driven by Kubernetes and executed by NMstate during the deployment of a cluster, by adding settings to install-config.yaml
 - [PTP](features/ptp).
 This operator manages cluster-wide Precision Time Protocol (PTP) configuration.
 - [SCTP](features/sctp).
 These assets enable Stream Control Transmission Protocol (SCTP) in the RHCOS worker nodes.